guangliang-nlp/guangliang-nlp.github.io/about.md

   - /about.html
 ---

 My research focuses on natural language processing, with particular interests in computational pragmatics, machine morality, and statistical learning theory.
 I study the mechanisms that enable machines to understand the implied meaning of human language.

-“Humans rely on implied meaning (pragmatics) in everyday communication, whereas even the most advanced language models primarily capture distributional semantics.
+Humans rely on implied meaning (pragmatics) in everyday communication, whereas even the most advanced language models primarily capture distributional semantics.
 This gap poses a fundamental barrier to robust language understanding—and, more broadly, to social intelligence.
-My research aims to bridge this gap and support socially beneficial applications of language technologies.”
+My research aims to bridge this gap and support socially beneficial applications of language technologies.

 <p style="
   font-size:0.9em;